nodofilm/iw-vp-api/README.md

 The Virtual Production (VP) API from NODO Film Systems.

+For hardware requirements such as pin out, see [the hardware repository](https://github.com/nodofilm/iw-hardware).

 ### Compatible Firmwares
 This API document is updated as of Inertia Wheels firmware 1.0.0.